ferdv/ferdv.github.io/teaching/CS4400f20/syllabus.markdown

 In general, there is no required reading for this course and I may provide lecture notes or annotated slides where applicable.
 However, there are other sources that we might use to replace or supplement those.
 I will draw your attention to them where appropriate.

 ### Books
 Check Northeastern's library.
 A good portion of these books is available to us online.
+Some of these items have abbreviations -- I will use these when referring to supplementary reading.

 - Haskell:
    - *Programming in Haskell* by Graham Hutton